WilkAndy/pinn_advection/README.md

 ## Comments/Questions

 - Obviously, the boundary conditions need not be at the boundary, and these could be experimental measurements of some quantity.
+This is related to [parameter identification](#paramid)
 - Is the PINN approach any better (computationally cheaper, more accurate, more robust) than: (a) finite-element; (b) using something else like a bunch of radial basis functions?
 - In some cases, an explicit time-stepping approach is advantageous to ensure robustness.
 Would the PINN approach that is solving "everything, everywhere, all at once" actually work?
+This is related to [discrete time integration](#rungekutta)
-- Could adaptive positioning of the points reduce computational time?
+- Could adaptive positioning of the points reduce computational time and/or increase robustness and/or increase accuracy?
 - How is something like mass conservation implemented?
 - How about known fluxes (from an injector inside the domain, or from the boundary) - can randomly-placed points really ensure the correct total flux?
 - Could PINNs be re-jigged to do explicit time-stepping?
 [Yes!](#rungekutta)